Rajpratik71/linux-manPages/setleds.md

        setleds [-v] [-L] [-D] [-F] [{+|-}num] [{+|-}caps] [{+|-}scroll]

 DESCRIPTION
-       Setleds reports and changes the led flag settings of a VT (namely Num‐ Lock, CapsLock and ScrollLock).
+       Setleds  reports  and  changes  the  led  flag settings of a VT (namely NumLock, CapsLock and ScrollLock).
 Without arguments, setleds prints the current settings.
 With arguments, it sets or clears the indicated flags (and leaves the others unchanged).
 The settings before and after the change are reported if the -v flag is given.

-       The led flag settings are specific for each VT (and the VT correspond‐ ing to stdin is used).
+       The led flag settings are specific for each VT (and the VT corresponding to stdin is used).

        By default (or with option -F), setleds will only change the VT flags (and their setting may be reflected by the keyboard leds).

        With option -D, setleds will change both the VT flags and their default settings (so that a subsequent reset will not undo the change).
-This might be useful for people who always want to have num‐ lock set.
+This might be useful for people  who  always  want  to have numlock set.

        With option -L, setleds will not touch the VT flags, but only change the leds.
 From this moment on, the leds will no longer reflect the VT flags (but display whatever is put into them).
 The command setleds -L (without further arguments) will restore the situation in which the leds reflect the VT flags.

-       One might use setleds in /etc/rc to define  the  initial  and  default state of NumLock, e.g. by
+       One might use setleds in /etc/rc to define the initial and default state of NumLock, e.g. by INITTY=/dev/tty[1-8]
-            INITTY=/dev/tty[1-8]
             for tty in $INITTY; do
                  setleds -D +num < $tty